chezmansea/ExpenseApp/ReadMe.md

      Overview

-        This project aims at keeping track of expenses.
+        This project aims at keeping track of expenses using Object Oriented Programming in Python.

 **To keep track of an expense, I have:**